AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Date of Completion : 6/1/2038
 - Reason of Creation : HP
 - The Health Pod was designed by Dr.NK and built by Dr.SGK with materials sourced from Mars and Earth in the year 2045.
 (Further Information has been lost)
+**Ore and Gem Discovery**
+>**Mithril**
+- Discovery ID      : OGID-015
+- Discovered By     : Dr.S
+- Date of Discovery : 3/11/2035
+- Ore/Gem Class     : A
+- Mithril, discovered by Dr.S in the yeaar 2035 on the planet Mars.
+Dr.S stumbled upon the Mithril Deposit on an expedition to discover Water Deposits on Mars.
+>**Orthrim**
+- Discovery ID      : OGID-050
+- Discovered By     : Dr.Krieger
+- Date of Discovery : 13/5/2032
+- Ore/Gem Class     : A
+- Orthrim, discovered by Dr.Krieger in the yeaar 2032 on the planet Mars.
+Dr.Krieger discovered Orthrim on the outer layer of Mithril Deposit.
+>**Anti**
+- Discovery ID      : OGID-051
+- Discovered By     : Dr.Krieger
+- Date of Discovery : 5/6/2032
+- Ore/Gem Class     : B
+- Anti, discovered by Dr.Krieger in the yeaar 2032 on the planet Mars.
+Dr.Krieger discovered Anti near Water Deposits on Mars.
+>**Nth**
+- Discovery ID      : OGID-060
+- Discovered By     : Dr.SP
+- Date of Discovery : 13/4/2035
+- Ore/Gem Class     : A
+- Nth, discovered by Dr.SP in the yeaar 2035 on the planet Mars.
+Dr.SP discovered Nth below the polar ice caps of Mars.
+>**Aluminium Oxide C11**
+- Discovery ID      : OGID-040
+- Discovered By     : Dr.SP
+- Date of Discovery : 13/5/2035
+- Ore/Gem Class     : B
+- Aluminium Oxide C11, discovered by Dr.SP in the yeaar 2035 on the planet Mars.
+Dr.SP discovered Aluminium near UPA settlement on Mars.
+>**Copper B4**
+- Discovery ID      : OGID-070
+- Discovered By     : Dr.Onyx
+- Date of Discovery : 30/8/2032
+- Ore/Gem Class     : B
+- Copper B4, discovered by Dr.Onyx in the yeaar 2032 on the planet Mars.
+Dr.Onyx discovered Copper B4 after strip mining the surface of Mars.